btcpayserver/woocommerce-greenfield-plugin/readme.txt

 Those who want to test BTCPay out, or are okay with the limitations of a third-party hosting (dependency and privacy, as well as lack of some features) can use a one of many [third-party hosts](ThirdPartyHosting.md).

-The video below shows you how to connect your store to such host.
+The video below shows you how to connect your store to such a host.

 https://www.youtube.com/watch?v=IT2K8It3S3o